chisumo2016/ecommerce-project/Project-Setup - B.md

-             Open Store , create different files foor actions ,getters, mutations Open the actions and write the logic for login and logout Afrer that go to mutations, implement two functions one for setUser annd setToken Go back in the index.js file of store import actions and mutation , oject
+             Open Store , create different files foor actions ,getters, mutations Open the actions and write the logic for login and logout Afrer that go to mutations, implement two functions one for setUser annd setToken Go back in the index.js file of state import actions and mutation , oject
                     actions:actions
             Test the application  : OK